SampsonML/SampsonML.github.io/_posts/2026-04-09-age-of-the-architecton.md

 ---

-<h2 style="color: #8ec07c;">What we have</h2>
+<h2 id="what-can-ai-do" style="color: #8ec07c;">What can AI do, and what's going away</h2>

-Here I make a distinction between the capabilities of current AI tools, and expected capabilities of future tools, and present the key assumption, that things will uniformly improve, and future AI models will have the *ability* to plan, and reason in a way akin to a human scientist.

-Current AI tools are for better or worse dominated by large language models (LLMs).
-There are strong arguments on either side about whether LLMs are a viable way to *true* intelligence, or the arbitrary definition of artificial general intelligence (AGI) and I probably tend to fall on the side of the latter, we need more than language.
-However, this distinction is not altogether important for the premise of this essay.
-We currently have models capable of performing a wide range of technical tasks, from programming to formal mathematics verification at a level close to, and often exceeding that of a human expert.
-The majority of work we term data analysis can already be completed by frontier LLM models with relatively minimal prompting.
-Consider the example of AlphaFold, which effectively solved the protein folding problem, a challenge that occupied structural biologists for decades.
+Current AI tools are dominated by large language models.
+We have models capable of performing a wide range of technical tasks, from programming to formal mathematics verification, at a level close to and often exceeding that of a human expert.
+Consider AlphaFold, which effectively solved the protein folding problem, a challenge that occupied structural biologists for decades.
 It is an extraordinary achievement, yet AlphaFold did not choose which proteins to study, nor did it ask what the resulting structures mean for disease, evolution, or drug design.
 It answered a well-posed question with remarkable competence.
-This example highlights what we have, a technically competent worker, with vast amounts of accumulated yet fragmented knowledge, capable of following well crafted, explicit instructions.
-And that is a very powerful tool.
+So where does this leave us?
+Any field that requires even modest amounts of data analysis or programming is already starting to radically change.
+Technical competence will no longer be a marketable skill, it will be a requirement.
+You will not land a job based on being one of the few people who can work with some field-specific data pipeline.

+There are still tricks of the trade that LLMs may not know about, best practices in your field that do not get written down.
+But this will change.
+LLMs will continue to accumulate knowledge until they are indistinguishable from domain experts in every scientific field.

+I now wish to make a key distinction: what is being devalued is *routine* implementation, writing boilerplate code, running off-the-shelf models on new datasets, building standard data pipelines.
+Work where the task is well laid out and there is little room for creativity.
+Clever implementation, on the other hand, is a fundamental scientific endeavor.
+Bringing an idea to fruition often requires rethinking methods, inventing new approaches, and in the process providing the community with ideas that previously didn't exist.
+The team at DeepMind didn't run a standard pipeline, they created AlphaFold through profoundly creative implementation.
+That kind of work is the modern manifestation of the Architecton.

 ---

-<h2 style="color: #8ec07c;">What is going away</h2>

-So where does this leave us.
-I think it is naive to think that things will not change, or that your field will not be affected.
-Any field that requires even modest amounts of data analysis and/or programming is already starting to radically change.
-It seems clear we will soon have useful forms of hypothesis generation, and genuinely useful scientific insight coming from our AI models.
-This means, that in all fields technical competence will no longer be a marketable skill, it will be a requirement.
-You likely will not be able to land a job based on the fact that you are one of the few people used to working with some field specific data pipeline, nor that you alone have the expertise in some sub-domain of interest.
-To return to the example of AlphaFold, entire PhD programs were built around the experimental determination of protein structures, a process that could take years for a single protein.
-That work, while foundational, is now largely automated.
-The researchers who defined themselves solely by this technical ability found their most marketable distinction erased overnight.

-To summarize, what is going away is the value of technical competence, and domain-specific knowledge.
-For now there are still many tricks of the trade that LLMs may not know about, best practices in your field that do not get written down.
-But this will change, LLMs will continue to accumulate more and more knowledge until they are soon indistinguishable from domain experts in every scientific field we have.

----

-<h2 style="color: #8ec07c;">The science of implementation</h2>

-I think it is important here to clarify a key distinction I make in the remainder of this essay, one between *routine* (which is dying) and *creative* implementation (which is fundamental to science).
-Previously I argued that the emergence of AlphaFold had automated and diminished the importance of researchers skilled in the art of protein structure discovery.
-This needs clarification, the skills that have become devalued are the routine crystallography and wet lab skills that have existed for years allowing us to probe the structures of these proteins.
-However, I do not wish to imply that implementation in and of itself is a devalued, or in any way a nonscientific skill.
-Clever implementation *is* science, and in fact profoundly clever implementation was what allowed the team at DeepMind to create AlphaFold.
-Routine implementation is writing boilerplate code, taking off-the-shelf models to run on a new dataset, writing standard data pipelines.
-It is work where the underlying task is well laid out, the best approaches settled, and there is little room for creativity.
-This is the type of work that is going away, and in many cases already has.
-On the other hand, clever implementation is a fundamental scientific endeavor, to bring an idea to fruition often requires rethinking methods, coming up with new model architectures and optimization schemes, and in the process of bringing one's own idea to life, they provide the scientific community with a set of new ideas and approaches that previously didn't exist.
-This creative implementation is the modern manifestation of the Architecton.

----

-<h2 style="color: #8ec07c;">A case for optimism</h2>
+<h2 id="case-for-optimism" style="color: #8ec07c;">A case for optimism</h2>

-There is a lot of negative sentiment about the rise of AI in the sciences.
-Both from traditional scientists not willing to trust what they supposedly cannot understand, as well as those who see genuine value of current AI models, and in fact so much value they fear they will soon supplant their own position.
-I truly believe that AI systems will be an integral part of all areas of science moving forward.
-I believe that AI will be the single biggest driver of scientific progress the world will ever see.
-Yet AI will not sit in the driver's seat, AI will empower scientists to explore ideas at both greater depth, and breadth than previously possible.
-For AI models to truly take the job of a scientist, they must not only be capable, but also motivated to ask and answer the types of questions our leading scientists ask today.
-I have not seen any evidence that this is true, nor any progress towards creating intrinsically motivated AI systems, which, given enough time and compute, would actively choose to solve our scientific problems.
-There are countless examples of LLMs going off the rails when put in an endless cycle of self-prompting.
-What this tells me is that despite how it may feel, any motivation an AI model may have, is in fact just an imitation of the motivations we have imposed via various forms of reinforcement learning (see RLHF, also what causes sycophancy in consumer LLMs).
+There is much negative sentiment about the rise of AI in the sciences, from both traditional scientists unwilling to trust what they cannot understand, and those who see so much value in current models that they fear being supplanted.
+I truly believe AI will be the single biggest driver of scientific progress the world will ever see.
+Yet AI will not sit in the driver's seat.
+AI will empower scientists to explore ideas at both greater depth and breadth than previously possible.

+For AI to truly take the job of a scientist, it must not only be capable, but motivated to ask the types of questions our leading scientists ask today.
+I have seen no evidence of this, nor any progress towards creating intrinsically motivated AI systems that would actively choose to solve scientific problems.

-One may argue that in the near future we will have AI models far more capable than today, world model style approaches are very promising and aim to embed an understanding of causal dynamics to an AI agent's perception of the world.
-Yet, I would argue that achieving this, achieving what we now term artificial general intelligence is not the same as creating an intrinsically motivated agent.
-These models will likely be capable of complex reasoning and planning, however if unprompted what will they *desire*.
-Will they have any interest in probing the secrets of the universe, will they go beyond what is asked of them and make unprompted scientific insights after days of pondering their existing knowledge base.
-It is not clear they will, and in fact this ability of intrinsic motivation is far closer to the idea of consciousness and/or persistent memory than it is to scaling up current capabilities.
-We do not have a well defined metric for consciousness, and as such have no way of tracking progress towards our ability to create it.
+Despite how it may feel, any motivation an AI model displays is an imitation of the motivations we have imposed via reinforcement learning.
+Future world-model approaches may embed causal dynamics into an AI agent's perception, achieving what we now call artificial general intelligence.
+But achieving AGI is not the same as creating an intrinsically motivated agent.
+If unprompted, what will these models *desire*?
+Will they have any interest in probing the secrets of the universe?

+This ability is far closer to consciousness than it is to scaling up current capabilities.
+We do not have a well-defined metric for consciousness, and as such have no way of tracking progress towards creating it.
 However, many consider the problem of continual learning, a model's ability to retain old information when trained on something new, a required path towards this.
 Many researchers are working on the problem of continual learning, yet it currently remains a distant goal.
 Perhaps of more importance is the fact that solving the continual learning problem is not a requirement to build incredibly useful, and extremely valuable, future AI agents.
 So I think one has cause to be optimistic that for the foreseeable future, AI agents will continue to be a tool, an all-knowing oracle perhaps, but an oracle nonetheless.
 One that speaks only when spoken to, and only about what it is asked.

 ---

-<h2 style="color: #8ec07c;">The Architecton</h2>
+<h2 id="the-architecton" style="color: #8ec07c;">The Architecton</h2>

 In ancient Greek, an Architecton (*architektōn*) is defined simply as a "chief builder" or "master craftsman".
 This direct definition has had many interpretations, but my favorite, and the one I use for the premise of this essay is that of the German philosopher Immanuel Kant.
 To summarise the thoughts from Kant's writing in *The Architecton of Pure Reason* (see [here](https://en.wikipedia.org/wiki/Critique_of_Pure_Reason) for chapter 3) we must understand his idea of the distinction between knowledge and science.
 As Kant implies, the Architecton turns knowledge into science, it is the imposition of systematic unity by a mind that begins with a governing question and knows where each piece belongs.
 The Architecton provides that unity.
 They are the thought leader able to create something greater than the sum of its parts.